sliced-bread/Slicedbread.ConfigureAwaitEnforcer/README.md

 > Slicedbread.ConfigureAwaitEnforcer.exe  MySolution.sln  -strict
 ```

-_All_ `await` calls without `ConfigureAwait()` will cause a failure, regardless of whether they were present in the codebase on the first run.
+_All_ `await` calls without `ConfigureAwait()` will cause a failure and be written to the console, regardless of whether they were present in the codebase on the first run.

 Useful if you wish to find all existing invalid `await`s in your codebase locally.